Featured Photographer – Ernie Swanson (2014)

 ES: My favorite photographers include Richard Avedon, Ernst Haas, Jeff Zwart, Diane Arbus, Jesse Axlander and Jerry Uelsmann, a Photoshopper before Photoshop.

 ACC: How would you describe yourself?

 ES: Maybe a little off the wall.
 I like crazy eclectic things.
 Love Jazz and Classical music.
 I would like to become more interested in Bluegrass.
-I would also like to reinvent my interest in photography as I have become stale and very seldom shoot unless on vacation or a special event.
+I would also like to reinvent my interest in photography as I have become stale and very seldom shoot unless on vacation or at a special event.

 ACC: Noteworthy accomplishments?

-ES: As a member of the Arundel Camera Club I have earned the John R Boykin color award seven times, the Margaret H Bevan mono award two times and the Frederick R Kelley award one time along with the picture of the year.
-I have also earned the Master Certificate in color and the Gold Certificate in mono.
+ES: As a member of the Arundel Camera Club, I have earned the John R Boykin color award seven times, the Margaret H Bevan mono award two times and the Frederick R Kelley award one time along with the picture of the year.
+I have also earned the Master Certificate in color and the Gold Certificate in monochrome.
 I was selected to participate in a three person exhibit at the Anne Arundel Community College.
 I market a series of inspirational cards and prints through Hospice of the Chesapeake and other nonprofit organizations.